14th Irish Film & Television Awards

 The 14th IFTA Film & Drama Awards took place at the Mansion House on 8 April 2017 in Dublin, honouring Irish film and television drama released in 2016.
 Deirdre O'Kane hosted the film awards ceremony.
+Rising Star Award nominees were announced prior to the ceremony, on 24 March 2017.

 Film Awards

 The nominations for the IFTA Film & Drama Awards were announced by the Irish Film and Television Academy.
 Winners are denoted by bold letters.